-There are different opinions on this matter: some say there’s no such a thing as tech talent shortage and some say there is.
+There are different opinions on this matter: some say there’s no such a thing as a tech talent shortage and some say there is.
 The main reason everybody is talking about the tech talent gap is that the majority of companies don’t want to grow and train inexperienced graduates.

-Clearly, the tech industry is growing and changing too fast for educational establishments to prepare and provide enough specialists in every field.
+The tech industry is growing and changing too fast for educational establishments to prepare and provide enough specialists in every field.

-Also, the number of specialists in your area might be promising but if you need someone with a special set of skills or extensive experience, you could find out that there’s not a single candidate to fit your criteria or those who do suit you are already working for a larger, more successful company.
+Also, the number of specialists in your area might be promising, but if you need someone with a special set of skills or extensive experience, you could find out that there’s not a single candidate to fit your criteria or those who do suit you are already working for a larger, more successful company.

-Despite the fact that young people tend to choose a tech career, many of them struggle to find a job after graduation just because they don’t have the experience.
+Even though young people tend to choose a tech career, many of them struggle to find a job after graduation just because they don’t have the experience.